Continuous-variable quantum communication: Continuous-variable quantum key distribution

-In addition to obtaining information on the key from side-channel leakage, Eve may send a light pulse to the sending station to learn the modulator settings in the so-called \textit{Trojan horse attack}, well known for DV-QKD protocols~\cite{Gisin2006}.
-Such attacks can threaten the security of CV-QKD~\cite{Pereira2018} by providing Eve with side-information, which is equivalent to worsening the channel parameters.
+In addition to obtaining information on the key from side-channel leakage, Eve can send a light pulse to the sending station to learn the modulator settings in the so-called \textit{Trojan horse attack}, which is well known for DV-QKD protocols~\cite{Gisin2006}.
+Such attacks can threaten the security of CV QKD~\cite{Pereira2018} by providing Eve with side information, which is equivalent to worsening the channel parameters.
 Such attacks can be ruled out by an additional sensing system in the sending station for monitoring the incoming and outgoing light~\cite{Pereira2018}.

-Besides attempting to learn the modulator settings using light probes, Eve may temper with the state preparation in the quantum hacking attacks on the sending station.
+Besides attempting to learn the modulator settings using light probes, Eve may temper the state preparation in the quantum hacking attacks on the sending station.
 In particular, Eve can perform an \textit{attack on the optical attenuator} used for state preparation in the sending station~\cite{Zheng2019}.
 By sending bright light, Eve can damage the variable optical attenuator and reduce its attenuation level.
-This way Eve can also make trusted parties to overestimate the channel transmittance (hence underestimate Eve’s attack), which can result in a security breach.
+That way, Eve can also make trusted parties to overestimate the channel transmittance (and hence underestimate Eve's attack), which can result in a security breach.
 The attack on the optical attenuator can be ruled out by optical isolation or, more efficiently, by continuous monitoring of signal modulation prior to sending the states to the channel~\cite{Zheng2019}.
-Eve can also perform the \textit{laser seeding attack} by injecting controllable CW laser light into a semiconductor laser source in order to manipulate the intensity of the laser used on the trusted sender side for signal state generation.
-This way Eve can scale up the displacements of the signals sent to the channel and force the trusted parties to underestimate the channel attenuation and, respectively, overestimate the bounds on the key rate, hence leading to a security breach~\cite{Zheng2019a}.
-The attack was shown to be particularly harmful for CV-MDI-QKD, but can also break the security of conventional CV-QKD schemes.
-An optical isolator can be used to block the injected laser seeding light, but it can also be laser-damaged by Eve.
-Alternatively, a real-time monitoring of LO intensity can be used to reveal and compensate for the laser seeding attack in the CV-QKD systems with LO generation on the sending side.
+Eve can also perform a \textit{laser seeding attack} by injecting controllable cw laser light into a semiconductor laser source in order to manipulate the intensity of the laser used on the trusted sender side for signal state generation.
+That way, Eve can scale up the displacements of the signals sent to the channel and force the trusted parties to underestimate the channel attenuation and overestimate the bounds on the key rate, hence leading to a security breach~\cite{Zheng2019a}.
+The attack was shown to be particularly harmful in CV-MDI QKD but can also break the security of conventional CV-QKD schemes.
+An optical isolator can be used to block the injected laser seeding light, but it can also be laser damaged by Eve.
+Alternatively, a real-time monitoring of LO intensity can be used to reveal and compensate for a laser seeding attack in CV-QKD systems with LO generation on the sending side.